How popular is the 3.5" format for

 Kerekes, editor

-It has declined.
-7 years ago it was the most
+It has changed over time.
+A decade ago it was

 hard disk sizes.